ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento1/restrictfilefolder.md

 }
 ```

 These location blocks need to be placed within the server block of your NGINX configuration file.
-You need to edit replacemebackend with the PHP-FPM configuration pool name (This should be defined at the top of your NGINX configuration file).
+You need to edit `replacemebackend` with the PHP-FPM configuration pool name (This should be defined at the top of your NGINX configuration file).

-To implement this change you need to reload the NGiNX service.
+To implement this change you need to reload the NGINX service.
 First perform a configuration test with the following command:

 ```bash
  ~]$ nginx -t